kludda/TPMS/README.md

 Working with a large mesh in parametric CAD is an absolute pain.

 I suggest you merge the geometries in a mesh software, e.g. [MeshLab](https://www.meshlab.net), instead.
-Since we'll use an additive manufacturing method to make the heat exchanger, I think it is an acceptable approach.
+Since an additive manufacturing method is required to make the heat exchanger, I think it is an acceptable approach.

 Ideas on work flow: